 NICE knew that there were many possible interventions that local authorities might make to tackle air pollution from road transport.
 Working in partnership with the University of West England (UWE), we researched both the effectiveness and cost effectiveness of these interventions to provide NICE with the data it needed to choose between them and make recommendations to local authorities.
 UWE conducted an initial literature review to bring together all the available evidence, which we then synthesised in an economic model.
 Using the tools of Cost Benefit Analysis and Cost Utility Analysis, we were able to measure cost effectiveness against the potential benefits, including improvements to life expectancy.

-Eunomia and UWE’s analysis suggests that the benefits may be much higher than the costs for some air quality interventions under certain circumstances.
+Our analysis with UWE suggests that the benefits may be much higher than the costs for some air quality interventions under certain circumstances.
 With these results, NICE was able to produce draft guidance safe in the knowledge that it was recommending interventions for which the benefits justified the costs.
 The measures studied included off-road cycle paths, street washing and sweeping, motorway speed restrictions, bypass construction, motorway barriers, road closures, Low Emission Zones (LEZ) and vehicle idling.